Meet the board of directors

 Bryce is fluently bilingual, and holds a Bachelor of Arts (Honours) from Queen’s University, a Master of Public Administration from Carleton University, and a Master of Business Administration from the University of Ottawa.

-Bernie Ashe was appointed to the Hydro Ottawa Holding Inc. Board effective July 1, 2022.
+Bernie Ashe, was appointed to the Hydro Ottawa Holding Inc. Board effective July 1, 2022.
 He has enjoyed a successful career as a key community builder, contributing to Ottawa’s economic growth and making the city a better place to live and work.
 In 2015, Bernie was named the CEO of the Year by the Ottawa Chamber of Commerce, and in 2018, he received the Order of Ottawa.
 Bernie is currently Executive Chairman and shareholder of Deslaurier Custom Cabinets, one of Ottawa’s leading suppliers of custom kitchens.

 In his role as Executive Vice-President and Chief Operating Officer of the Ottawa Senators Hockey Club (1990-97) Bernie helped establish the business of hockey and build the Canadian Tire Centre.
 As the first CEO of the Ottawa Sports and Entertainment Group (OSEG), (2013 -18), he was instrumental in the development of Lansdowne Park as a destination, and launching major sports franchises.

 Bernie helped launch the OSEG Foundation and raise over two-million dollars to enable youth from all backgrounds to participate in team sports.
-He launched the Bernie Ashe Sports Fund, which will provide children in care with the Children’s Aid Society a chance to participate in organized sport.
+He launched the Bernie Ashe Sports Fund, which provides children in care with the Children’s Aid Society a chance to participate in organized sport.
 He remains a member of the OSEG Foundation Community Cabinet.

 Bernie’s wife is Nancy and his children are Lauren, Christine, Anthony and Scout.
 They have 3 grandchildren.